 Family – Liliaceae

 Soil – light, sandy, draining, rich

 Planting distance – 4 to 8 inches (10 to 20 cm)

 Planting depth – 4 to 6 inches (10 to 15 cm)

 Exposure – full sun, part sun

 A tulip bulb, once planted, will grow to bear fabulous flowers.
 Colors might be bright or subtle, depending on the variety, and when spring arrives they all enchant gardens, balconies, terraces and even the indoors of homes.
 Early varieties, or late ones?
 Botanical species or cultivated ones?
-Choosing the right bulb for this plant has been, for some, a quest dating back centuries.
-The aim?
-Getting that elusive colorful and abundant blooming!
 To date, over 5000 tulip bulb varieties exist for us to plant in our autumn gardens.
-Note that the ones you’ll find in garden stores usually come from the sandy plains of Holland.
+The ones you’ll find in garden stores usually come from the sandy plains of Holland.

 What does a tulip bulb look like?

 The tulip produces “true” bulbs, commonly called flower bulbs.
 The structure of these bulbs is that of a disc: on the underside, roots emerge, while on the topside leaves jut upwards.
 Roots spread without branching out; a root won’t grow back if it’s broken off.
 Practically, the bulb serves as a nutrient reserve for the tulip.